WHAT HAPPENS IF...?

 If you would like more information, please visit the MoneyHelper website here (you will be directed to an external site).

-Even though you are no longer a contributing member, it's still important that you regularly review any Additional Voluntary Contributions (AVCs) that you have with the Group and where they’re invested to check whether this is still right for you.
 You will be issued a Statutory Money Purchase AVC benefits statement from your AVC provider each year which provides the current and projected value of your fund at Normal Retirement Age.
 The value of your AVCs is not guaranteed and will rise and fall in line with the price of the investment funds used for your investment choice.

-If you have any Money Purchase AVCs, you can change your investment funds at any time.
+If you have Money Purchase AVCs, you can change your investment funds at any time.
 Please click here for information on the funds available via your AVC provider.

 LIBRARY